 - 1. This corporate governance policy paper (the Policy) is applicable to entities licensed under the Corporate Service Provider Business Act 2012 (the Act).
-The Policy sets out nine principles and related guidance which reinforce key elements of corporate governance. - 2.
-The Organisation for Economic Cooperation and Development (OECD) describes corporate governance as "a set of relationships between a company's management, its board, its shareholders, and other stakeholders.
+The Policy sets out eight principles and related guidance which reinforce key elements of corporate governance. - 2.
+The Authority will assess the corporate service provider's compliance with the Policy in a proportionate manner relative to its nature, scale and complexity.
+These elements will be considered collectively, rather than individually. - a) Nature includes the relationship between the client entity and the corporate service provider or characteristics of the service provided (e.g. non-executive director versus fully managed office including the provision of directors and officers, whether the corporate service provider holds a limited or unlimited licence, etc.); - b) Scale includes aspects such as volume of business conducted, the number of client entities serviced or the size of the balance sheet in conjunction with materiality considerations; and - c) Complexity includes organisational structures and ease of information transmission. - 3.
+The Organisation for Economic Cooperation and Development (OECD) describes corporate governance as "a set of relationships between a company's management, its board, its shareholders, and other stakeholders".
 Corporate governance also provides the structure through which the objectives of the company are set, and the means of attaining those objectives and monitoring performance are determined.
 Good corporate governance should provide proper incentives for the board and management to pursue objectives that are in the interests of the company and its shareholders and should facilitate effective monitoring.
-The presence of an effective corporate governance system, within an individual company or group and across an economy as a whole, helps to provide a degree of confidence that is necessary for the proper functioning of a market economy." - 3.
-All institutions licensed under the Act are required, as a statutory minimum licensing criterion, to implement corporate governance policies and procedures.
-The Authority will take into consideration compliance with the Policy when assessing whether a licensee meets the criterion.
-It should be noted that this policy does not replace or reduce any existing statutory requirements. - 4.
-The Policy consists of principles and underlying guidance.
-The principles are the core of the Policy and the Authority expects institutions to comply with the principles. - 5.
-There is, however, a degree of discretion afforded to institutions in how they comply with the Policy.
-In assessing compliance, the Authority will adopt a proportional approach that reflects the size, complexity, structure, and risk profile of an institution's business and recognises that approaches to corporate governance among different institutions may vary. - 6.
-Notwithstanding the application of the general principle of proportionality, to assist institutions the Authority has tailored its implementation guidance, where applicable, to reflect the importance of individual principles to institutions of varying levels of size and complexity.
-Smaller, less complex institutions, however, are not precluded from applying guidance intended for more complex institutions where appropriate.
+The presence of an effective corporate governance system, within an individual company or group and across an economy as a whole, helps to provide a degree of confidence that is necessary for the proper functioning of a market economy."1